RashmiShivanna/CUBED-DE-INTERN-CHALLENGE/README.md

 The program is designed to save the data into an mssql database.
 It also includes code to save the data into csv file. either one can be used

-The database backup has been uploaded as zipped file Amazon.zip
+Since it was a bit slower to write scrapped data directly into the database, data was saved into a csv file and the csv file was imported into mssql database.
+The database backup has been uploaded as zipped file Amazon.zip.
+The DTS package used to import the data has also been uploaded